100+ Spots for an Incredible Date Night or Girls Night Out

 • Head to your local library together to browse the shelves, pick out books or magazines, and spend some quiet time reading together.

-• Coffee shop dates are my favorite.
+• Coffee shop dates are some of my favorites.
 I especially love finding a new local place.
 If the place is big enough and not crowded, we sometimes bring a board or card game along.

 Get Creative with Unique Date Ideas